-Staff: The proposed Special Use in a Historic building (Special Uses) is located on a property that is on E. Larch Mountain Road within the Gorge General Forest (GGF-40) zoning district in the Columbia River Gorge National Scenic Area.
+Staff: The proposed Special Use in a Historic building (Special Uses) is proposed on a property that is on E. Larch Mountain Road within the Gorge General Forest (GGF-40) zoning district in the Columbia River Gorge National Scenic Area.
+Multnomah County Department of Assessment, Records, and Taxation indicates that HSF, LLC, a Limited Liability Company, owns that 1-acre (tax lot 1600) property, which contains the View Point Inn building and its attached garage, a pond/fountain, an on-site sewage disposal system, and a tree-damaged accessory structure "shed".
+The Registered Agent for HSF, LCC is Sheron Fruehauf, one of the applicants.
+This property is Lot 1 and 2 of the Thor's Heights Replat, and the current owner came into possession in 2016.

 The applicant is also proposing to use an adjacent property to the east located across NE Columbia Ave for a parking lot to serve the Special Uses.
 The adjacent property also fronts onto E. Larch Mountain Road within the Gorge General Forest (GGF-40) zoning district.
+Heiner and Sheron Fruehauf own this second property directly, and the property is currently vacant but is graveled.
+This is Lot 2 of the Thor's Heights Replat, and the current owner came into possession in 2016.